CJOckwig/Assembly/README.md

 ### OCKWIGA6
 This program moves a character input by the user and moves it across the screen between 1 adn 3 times.

+### OCKWIGA7
+This program finds the greatest common denominator between two user chosen numbers using the formula: while (M<>N) if(N > M)
+  N = N - M
+  else
+  M = M - N
+### OCKWIGA8
+This will take a user given amount of integers which will make a string of #'s relative to the numbers input by the user.